Kjelli/ArtiFISHialIntelligence/Rules.md

 Also, **the class name is effectively the displayname of your fish, change it to something personal!** :smile:

 Note that package declarations are stripped when the AI is compiled by the simulator.
 You might require a package declaration in your code when running and testing it, this has no effect on the simulator's end.

+#### Implementing the AI

+When implementing the AI, you will not work directly upon the fish, but through a handle, i.e. a YourFish object.
+The YourFish class exposes a set of methods available for you to manipulate the fish (i.e. change velocity, move towards fish/point, move from fish/point) and more.
+The same goes for the other surrounding fish, you will work with OtherFish objects.
+These ones are similar to the YourFish class with one major difference - it is considered read-only whereas the YourFish has writable and readable methods.

+The source code is documented for your convenience.
+Here is a snippet of the documentation:

+* **init(YourFish fish)** - This method is called at the initialization of the AI's behaviour, before looping the act method.
+The method provides an argument being a handle to your fish, i.e. the only fish you have both read and write access to.
+Store this reference and invoke methods on it in the act method.
+* **update(List<OtherFish> otherFish)** - This method is run continuously as the AI you implement is running its own thread.
+It runs an infinite loop, calling update and then sleeping for some time, leaving you to implement the behaviour of the AI iteratively.
+Provided in the update method is a list of read-only handles to the other fish visible on screen.
+This list is guaranteed not to contain the handle to your fish, and also contain the newest information about the fish's attributes.
+Note: As every fish runs as a separate thread, some race conditions may apply - but rarely becomes an issue because of the rapid calling of the update method.
+* **ateFish(OtherFish fish) - Action that will happen whenever you eat another fish.
+Provided is the referenced handle towards the fish you ate.
+Warning: This fish is not alive, so some methods are rendered useless. (i.e moveToward, distanceTo)

 ### Rules and restrictions